-- there has been a breach of the House of Bishops' guidance or other safeguarding procedures or policies at the charity which has put beneficiaries and other persons who come into contact with the charity through its work at significant risk of harm, including failure to report safeguarding concerns to statutory agencies or to carry out relevant vetting checks which would have identified that a person is disqualified in law, under safeguarding legislation, from working with children, young people or adults; - it is brought to the attention of the Designated Safeguarding Person that an allegation has been made against a Church Officer, employee or volunteer in relation to a safeguarding matter which is not related to their work or volunteering role in the Religious Community, but the nature of the allegation is such that they are assessed as a potential risk by the Designated Safeguarding Person and action is taken to manage any identified risk that person may pose to the charity's beneficiaries; or - alleged or actual incidents in the workplace which have resulted in or risk significant harm to trustees, employees, office holders or volunteers and are considered to be "serious" in the context of the charity.
+- there has been a breach of the House of Bishops' guidance or other safeguarding procedures or policies at the charity which has put beneficiaries and other persons who come into contact with the charity through its work at significant risk of harm, including failure to report safeguarding concerns to statutory agencies or to carry out relevant vetting checks which would have identified that a person is disqualified in law, under safeguarding legislation, from working with children, young people or adults; - it is brought to the attention of the person appointed by the Chapter as the lead safeguarding person or the safeguarding officer for the cathedral (the "Cathedral Safeguarding Officer")5 that an allegation has been made against a Church Officer, employee or volunteer in relation to a safeguarding matter which is not related to their work or volunteering role in the cathedral, but the nature of the allegation is such that they are assessed as a potential risk by the Cathedral Safeguarding Officer6 and action is taken to manage any identified risk that person may pose to the charity's beneficiaries; or - alleged or actual incidents in the workplace which have resulted in or risk significant harm to trustees, employees, office holders or volunteers and are considered to be "serious" in the context of the charity.
 An incident should always be reported where the level of harm to the victims and/or the likely damage to the reputation of or public trust in the charity is particularly high.
 For example: allegations of serious sexual abuse of and by a staff member, office holder or volunteer; abuse by a senior member of staff or office holder or if a widespread culture of bullying, abuse or sexual harassment is uncovered.